MFA Thesis Project

 Breaking away from social media and keeping life in balance is so difficult especially for the iGeneration from an entirely post-digital era.
 Kids have been experiencing various mental health crisis which are linked to excessive use of social media.
 They are more likely to be left out, lonely, anxious and depressed.

-They believe that life without social media might be better for them because they do not clearly understand the value of social media interaction.
-All admitted that they would prefer real life, face-to-face interaction; however, they believe that social media interaction is more convenient and makes their lives easier.
+My focus group believe that life without social media might be better for them because they do not clearly understand the value of social media interaction.
+All admitted that they would prefer real life, face-to-face interaction; however, social media interaction is more convenient and makes their lives easier.
 When they have to have a real interaction, they feel uncomfortable.

 Research insights helped me to specify my design solution and narrow down my target user.
 In the US, the average age of children getting their first smartphone is 10 years.
 39% of children get their first social media account at 11 years even the optimal age has been defined as 13.
-Therefore, the target group of this design solution is tweens aged between 8 and 12 yo.
-After I defined the key elements for my design concept, I worked on the second phase of the interviews and user testings with my target group.
-The aim of this concept is to help iGen be more conscious about the risks of social media while enhancing collaboration with peers and creative skills for social topic demonstrations.
+Therefore, the target group of this design solution is tweens aged between 8-12 yo.

 The biggest problem related with social media addiction is that iGen has been experiencing striking, dramatically behavioral change without having any proactive reclaim or preparation when they first get their smartphones.
 Tween age-when they first start to own their phones- is the optimal age that could prevent children being an addicted to their smartphones.
 The aim of Squad is to create a smooth transition period which could be defined as a ‘provisional period’ when each child could be educated and prepared to use their smart phones and empowered to boost their creativity and social thinking skills by collaboration.

-By taking an advantage of having a mom as an elementary school teacher, I worked with 12 tweens during the design process.
+The aim of this concept is to help iGen be more conscious about the risks of social media while enhancing collaboration with peers and creative skills for social topic demonstrations.
+By taking an advantage of having a elemantary school teacher mom, I worked with 12 tweens during the design process.
 For the first phase of the interviews, I tried to understand the values of the key features (awareness, collaboration, creativity, social responsibility) from their point of view.

 "Why do you interact with social media?"